tasmota/docs/docs/Zigbee.md

 Rule1 1
 ```

-If retained values are preffered use publish2 instead of publish.
+If retained values are prefered use publish2 instead of publish.

 ### Removing Devices